 Streets of Venice

-The second highest number of museums isDosoduro area.
-The most densely populated areas of the north and is Cannaregio.
-Its main trunk is represented by the same name the channel, which communicates with the lagoon and the Grand Canal.
-In the historic center is not moving vaporetto (boats).
-The exceptions are the Grand Canal and the Cannaregio.
+In second place in terms of the number of museums is the Dosoduro district.
+The most northerly and densely populated area is Cannaregio.
+Its main highway is represented by the canal of the same name, which communicates with the lagoon and the Grand Canal.
+There are no vaporettos (motor ships) in the historic center.
+Exceptions are the Grand Canal and Cannaregio..

 Venice has a unique toponymy.
 The names of squares, canals and streets are different from those used in other cities in Italy.
 The main streets with sidewalks are designated salizada, narrow and small streets along the canals are designated fondamenta.
 In Venice, there are streets named after representatives of certain professions: lawyers, blacksmiths, etc. Finding a specific house in Venice is very difficult.
 Each district has its own building numbering, which starts from the main object.